“Hey Andy, can I run my RV air conditioner on batteries alone? I want to go boondocking for the weekend, and I don’t have a generator.”

 All those cheap “portable” air conditioners you find online?

+Please, for the sake of all Petes, ignore them.
 They aren’t “real” air conditioners.
 Real compressor air conditioners actually make more heat than cold, which is why they must be vented to the outdoors.

+If someone’s selling a “portable indoor air conditioner,” it’s almost certainly just some version of a fan blowing over cold water.
 Unless you live in an arid climate, they will do absolutely no good, and will probably just turn your RV interior into a humid, muggy swamp.